Top Real-Time Analytics Databases in 2023: Rockset, Apache Druid, ClickHouse and Pinot

 Comparing Rockset, Apache Druid and ClickHouse

 Given the technical characteristics of real-time data in the real world, here are the useful dimensions to compare Rockset, Apache Druid and ClickHouse.
-All competitor comparisons are derived from their documentation as of November 2021.
+Apache Pinot is not included in this comparison table, but it is in a similar as other databases, with horizontal scaling - an open-source system that was designed during the on-premise era.
+All competitor comparisons are derived from their documentation as of today

 In the words of our customer: “Rockset is pure magic.
 We chose Rockset over Druid, because it requires no planning whatsoever in terms of indexes or scaling.
 In one hour, we were up and running, serving complex OLAP queries for our live leaderboards and dashboards at very high queries per second.
 As we grow in traffic, we can just ‘turn a knob’ and Rockset scales with us.“